Vulture Culture: Critical reception

-Music Week thought that the band achieved a "lightweight, poppy sound on Vulture Culture that signalled "a change in direction".
+Music Week thought that the band achieved a "lightweight, poppy sound on Vulture Culture that signaled "a change in direction".
 Billboard magazine wrote that "Parson's clean yet driving studio creations remain the ultimate in AOR radio fare, while affording softer mainstream options as well."
-They identified "Let's Talk About Me", "Days Are Numbers", and "Separate Lives" as the album's best tracks.
-Cashbox characterised the album as "high-tech pop from the masterful Parsons."
+They labelled "Let's Talk About Me", "Days Are Numbers (The Traveller)", and "Separate Lives" as the album's best tracks.
+Cashbox characterized the album as "high-tech pop from the masterful Parsons."

 Track listing

 All songs written and composed by Alan Parsons and Eric Woolfson.

 Vulture Culture was remastered and reissued in 2007 with the following bonus tracks: